Forbidden Songs: Plot

+Distribution

 The film's premiere took place on 8 January 1947 in the newly reopened Palladium cinema in Warsaw.
 The film proved to be highly popular and more than 10.8 million people watched it in the following three years – twice the usual average attendance in post-war Poland.

-In 1948 the film was re-edited and re-released in a new version, with more focus on Red Army's role as the liberator of Poland and the main ally of post-war Polish communist regime, as well as more grim outlook of the German occupation of Warsaw and German brutality in general.
+In 1948 the film was re-edited and re-released in a new version, with more focus on Red Army's role as the “liberator” of Poland and the ‘ally’ of post-war Polish communist regime, as well as more grim outlook of the German occupation of Warsaw and German brutality in general.
 Main differences: